cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 ## Oyente

 The [oyente](https://github.com/enzymefinance/oyente) tool by Enzyme Finance helps you analyze local and remote Smart Contracts.
 Using it you can verify contract assertions, generate the contracts function graphs, compute various statistics and scrape up-to-date transaction information.

+## Seth

+[Seth](http://dapp.tools/seth/) is a CLI tool which makes it possible to interact with Ethereum-based Blockchains from the command-line.
+Using Seth you can inspect transactions, query the Blockchain, perform remote calls, convert between data formats and more.